RealTimeLogic/Xedge32/README.md

 # Barracuda Application Server for ESP32

 Turn your ESP32 into an advanced Edge Controller and/or IoT Gateway with the Barracuda Application Server.
-The included LSP Application Manager turns the Barracuda Application Server library into an awesome development tool, thus enabling virtually anyone to program the ESP32 using the super easy to learn Lua Scripting language.
+The included Xedge turns the Barracuda Application Server library into an awesome development tool, thus enabling virtually anyone to program the ESP32 using the super easy to learn Lua Scripting language.
 Lua is a beginner-friendly coding language and is in fact promoted as a first programming language for children.

 ![ESP32 Edge Controller](https://realtimelogic.com/GZ/images/BAS-ESP32.svg)